 DO YOU HAVE A RECIPE FOR…?
 If you are looking for a specific type of recipe (such as crackers), just head on up to the search bar and type in the word “crackers,” every cracker recipe I have will be at your fingertips in mere moments.

-WHERE CAN I BUY…? coconut flour, blanched almond flour, etc. All of the unique ingredients on my site are linked to a place of purchase to make things easier for you.
+WHERE CAN I BUY…? coconut flour, blanched almond flour (not almond meal), etc. All of the unique ingredients on my site are linked to a place of purchase to make things easier for you.
 In addition, all of these products are also linked

 on the right hand side of my site under the section entitled “purchase.” under the Ingredients page.